Kansas City Chiefs vs. Green Bay Packers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Chiefs stats and trends

+- The Chiefs have been favored by 7 points or more four times this season and covered the spread in one of them.

-- Kansas City's games this year have eclipsed the over/under four times in 10 opportunities (40%).
+- Kansas City has eclipsed the over/under in 40% of its opportunities this year (four times in 10 games with a set point total).

-- When Kansas City records more than 20.9 points, it is 2-3 against the spread and 3-2 overall.
+- When Kansas City puts up more than 20.9 points, it is 2-3 against the spread and 3-2 overall.

-- In games that Kansas City picks up more than 331.8 yards, the team is 2-8 against the spread and 4-4 overall.
+- When Kansas City churns out over 331.8 yards, the team is 2-8 against the spread and 4-4 overall.

 - The Chiefs have turned the ball over 19 times this season, six more turnovers than the Packers have forced (13).